 And let’s talk about that cooking.
 For well over a year I’ve been taunting you with grill recipes, like grilled Beer & Buttermilk Sriracha Chicken, and Beer Marinated Steak with Porter Gorgonzola Butter, but what if you don’t have a grill?
-First, you should buy one.
-This smaller version is great for a small patio or even tailgating (affiliate link), but if you can’t swing it, a grill pan is a great alternative.
-I went nearly two years without a grill and I used my grill pan weekly as a substitute (affiliate link).
+First, you should buy one, but if you can’t swing it, a grill pan is a great alternative.
+I went nearly two years without a grill and I used my grill pan weekly as a substitute.

 Because no matter what life throws your way, there is something about grilled food and cold beer that makes it seem like all is right in the world again.

 - 2 lbs russet potatoes, sliced into ¼ inch rounds

 - 2 tbs olive oil

 - 1 tsp sea salt

 - ½ tsp white sugar